fbpx

 Day 3: Meyrueis to Florac via the gorges of the Jonte & Tarn

-Our destination is Florac, the capital of the Cévennes, which is undoubtedly worth an explore.
-If you feel that there has not been enough climbing today, then nipping back up to the Causse Méjéan and the Col de Pierre Plate (1016m) is another option.
+Our destination is Florac, the capital of the Cévennes, which is definitely worth exploring.
+If you haven’t had enough climbing today, then you could head up to the Causse Méjéan and the Col de Pierre Plate (1016m) for more of a challenge.

 Classic route: 84km with 640m ascent [ride profile]